Lee-Yang formalism for phase transitions of interacting fermions using tensor networks: Lee-Yang formalism

 \section{Lee-Yang formalism}

-The central idea of the Lee-Yang formalism that we employ is that the CDWs can be identified from the complex zeros of the moment generating function that characterizes the fluctuations of the order parameter~\cite{kist2021leeyang, vecsei2022leeyang, vecsei2023leeyang}.
-As we will see, the dominant zeros can be extracted from the high cumulants of the order parameter, which in principle are measurable.
+The central idea of the Lee-Yang formalism that we employ is that the CDWs can be identified from the complex zeros of the moment-generating function that characterizes the fluctuations of the order parameter~\cite{kist2021leeyang, vecsei2022leeyang, vecsei2023leeyang}.
+Originally, Lee and Yang developed their formalism to understand phase transitions in classical physics~\cite{leeYang1952StatisticalI,leeYang1952StatisticalII,fisher1965nature,blythe2003theleeyang,bena2005statistical}.
+To do so, they considered the zeros of the partition function in the complex plane of the control parameter, which, for example, can be a magnetic field, the inverse temperature, or the fugacity.
+For systems of finite size, the zeros are complex.
+However, as the system size is increased, the zeros approach the point on the real axis, where a phase transition occurs.
+For quantum systems at zero temperature, one may consider the zeros of moment-generating functions, which then play the role of the partition function~\cite{kist2021leeyang, vecsei2022leeyang, vecsei2023leeyang}.
+As we will see, the dominant zeros of the moment-generating function can be extracted from the high cumulants of the order parameter, which in principle are measurable.
 Below, we define the order parameters of the CDWs, but our approach may also be applied to other types of phases and order parameters.
 For the CDWs, we take order parameters of the form

 where the choice of coefficients $\coef_j$ depend on the corresponding CDW.
 For example, for $q=1/2$ as in~Fig.~\ref{fig:introPlot}(b), we take $\coef_j = (-1)^j$, and the order parameter becomes

 which is nonzero for that particular CDW.
 Similarly for $q = 1/4$ as in~Fig.~\ref{fig:introPlot}(c), we use coefficients $\coef_j$ with the alternating series $\ldots, -1, -1, +1, +1, \ldots$, while for $q = 1/3$ as in~Fig.~\ref{fig:introPlot}(d), we take $\coef_j = \exp \left( i 2 \pi j / 3 \right)$.